Katan-Yoseph/Katan-Yoseph/README.md

 ## GitHub Stats

-If you haven't had a chance to check out [GitHub Skyline](https://skyline.github.com/) yet, do it now.
-It's a 3D visualisation of your contribution graph.
-You can interact with your 3D graph, make a video, download the STL file, add annotations, and even view it in Virtual Reality - you'll need a phone and a Google Cardboard to do this, or you can break out the fancy VR headsets.
-You can also view the ASCII art, and if you know the code combination, you can view the Konami code (コナミコマンド).

-As for the charts 🥧, if you like my A++ stats, then you can make your own by checking out the [GitHub Readme Stats Repo](https://github.com/anuraghazra/github-readme-stats) and [🔥 GitHub Readme Streak Stats](https://github-readme-streak-stats.herokuapp.com/demo/).

 <div align="center">
   <img src="https://github-readme-stats.vercel.app/api?username=Katan-Yoseph&hide_title=false&hide_rank=false&show_icons=true&include_all_commits=true&count_private=true&disable_animations=false&theme=dracula&locale=en&hide_border=false" height="200" alt="stats graph"  />
   <img src="https://streak-stats.demolab.com?user=Katan-Yoseph&locale=en&mode=daily&theme=dracula&hide_border=false&border_radius=5" height="200" alt="streak graph"  />
 </div>

-### Watch my contribution graph get eaten by the snake 🐍
 <img src="https://github.com/Katan-Yoseph/Profile/blob/main/.github/workflows/snake.svg" alt="Snake animation" width="200%"/>